SamGrandpa/Algorithms/README.md

-# Mergesort
+# Algorithms
-A practice of [merge sort algorithm](https://en.wikipedia.org/wiki/Merge_sort) using recursion.
+A safe to practice your algorithms